Irishbecky91/survival-guild/README.md

 <dl>
     <dt><a href="competition.html" target="_blank" alt="Survival Guild - Competition Page">Competition Page</a></dt>
     <dd>
-        The <em>Competition Page</em> is a scrollable page with two columns of content, which become a single column on smaller screen size.
+        The <em>Competition Page</em> is a scrollable page with two columns of content, which become a single column on smaller screen sizes.
         <ul>
             <li>
-                <em>Introduction</em> - This section has text and one wide image, the same as the compition banner without the link, which introduces the user to the page.
+                <em>Introduction</em> - This section has text and one wide image, the same as the competition banner without the link, which introduces the user to the page.
             </li>
             <li>
                 <em>Content</em> - The content is made up of <em>text</em>, <em>text input boxes</em> and a <em>scrollable box</em>, which contains the terms and conditions of the competition, laid out into two columns on larger screens.
 On smaller screen sizes, the two columns rearrange to make one long column.
             </li>
             <li>
-                <em>Form</em> - The form contains four input boxes for names, date of birth and email, and a question and anwser using radio buttons to select the correct answer for the competition entry.
+                <em>Form</em> - The form contains four input boxes for names, date of birth and email, and a question and answer using radio buttons to select the correct answer for the competition entry.
 There is a submit button below these which changes colour when hovered over.
-Submitting an entry through this form brings the user to a Thank you Page.
+Submitting an entry through this form brings the user to a Thank You Page.
             </li>
         </ul>
     </dd>